1993 San Diego Chargers season: Week 7: vs. Kansas City Chiefs

-Week 9
+Week 9: at Los Angeles Raiders

 Donald Frank's 102 yard interception return gave the Chargers a much-needed win.
-Los Angeles got off to an ideal start, Jeff Hostetler finding Tim Brown for a 71 yard touchdown on their very first play.
-San Diego responded quickly with Anthony Miller's 29 yard touchdown reception on the next drive.
-Following an exchange of field goals, it was 10-10 at halftime.
+Los Angeles got off to an ideal start, Jeff Hostetler finding Tim Brown for a 71-yard touchdown on their very first play.
+San Diego responded quickly with Anthony Miller's 29-yard touchdown reception on the next drive.
+Following an exchange of field goals, it was 10–10 at halftime.

 The Hostetler-to-Brown connection produced another long touchdown in the 3rd quarter (38 yards); San Diego again responded on the ensuing drive, Shawn Jefferson gaining 33 yards on a reverse before Butts ran it in from 12 yards out.
-Hostetler, who passed for 424 yards on the day, moved his team to the Charger 5 with a 55 yard completion, but threw his next pass straight at Frank, who ran the length of the field for an easy touchdown.
+Hostetler, who passed for 424 yards on the day, moved his team to the Charger 5 with a 55-yard completion, but threw his next pass straight at Frank, who ran the length of the field for an easy touchdown.
 Gary Plummer intercepted Hostetler on the next drive, and the teams traded field goals through the final quarter.

 While Friesz only threw for 162 yards, the rushing duo of Means and Butts gained 68 and 64 yards respectively.

-Week 10
+Week 10: at Minnesota Vikings

-A balanced offensive performance saw the Chargers even their record at 4-4.
-A short TD run by Butts opened the scoring, and San Diego led 10-3 at the break.
-A 66 yard strike from Friesz to Miller extended the advantage, but John Carney missed the conversion, and back-to-back touchdown drives by Minnesota put the Vikings up by a point.
+A balanced offensive performance saw the Chargers even their record at 4–4.
+A short TD run by Butts opened the scoring, and San Diego led 10–3 at the break.
+A 66-yard strike from Friesz to Miller extended the advantage, but John Carney missed the conversion, and back-to-back touchdown drives by Minnesota put the Vikings up by a point.

 San Diego regained control with a trio of 4th quarter turnovers.
 First, Sean Vanhorse intercepted Sean Salisbury, and Means put the Chargers ahead seven plays later.
 On the ensuing kickoff, Marquez Pope forced a fumble, and Friesz found Shawn Jefferson for the Chargers' second score in barely a minute.
 Finally, Chris Mims knocked the ball from Salisbury's hands, with Leslie O'Neal recovering to end the final Viking threat.

 Friesz went 20 of 32 for 268 yards with two touchdowns and no interceptions, while Miller caught 7 balls for 142 yards and one score.
 Means had 17 carries for 105 yards and a touchdown - the first 100-yard game of his career.